thomasabishop/eolas/zk/Matter_and_atoms.md

   - An element is a substance that cannot be reduced to a simpler substance by chemical means.
   - The chemical combination of two or more elements is a compound.
-Compounds _can_ be separated by reduced by chemical means but they cannot be physically separated.
+Compounds _can_ be separated or reduced by chemical means but they cannot be physically separated.
   - A _physical_ (note not _chemical_) combination of elements and compounds is a mixture.